Characterizing the SLOPE Trade-off: A Variational Perspective and the Donoho-Tanner Limit: Upper bound of SLOPE trade-off

 In this section, we will sketch the proof of \Cref{prop:whole_sharp}, which is used to prove \Cref{approach all q upper} in the regime $u\geq\tppmax$.
 To complement \Cref{prop:whole_sharp} and \Cref{approach all q upper}, for concreteness, we give a specific prior and penalty pair in \eqref{eq:mob_part} that approaches $q^\star(u)$ when $u\geq\tppmax$.
 The fully rigorous proof of \Cref{prop:whole_sharp}, together with the derivation of $(r,w)$, is given in \Cref{app:achieving q upper star}.

 Before we sketch the proof, we will provide some intuition for what makes the specific choice of priors and penalties behave effectively in terms of reducing the $\fdpinf$ while still driving $\tppinf$ to $1$, in order that we are able to approach $q^\star(u)$ for all $u\geq\tppmax$.
+We remind the reader that, because there is a one-to-one correspondence between original instance $(\Pi,\Lambda)$ and the normalized $(\pi,\A)$, we will use the two notations interchangeably.

 First, for fixed $\tppinf = u$, we can reduce the $\fdpinf$ through a smart use of the priors defined in \eqref{eq:sharp_prior}, where many elements equal $0$ exactly, while some non-zero elements are small (equal to $1/M$) and others large (equal to $M$) with $M$ tending to $\infty$.
 This is the same strategy as was used for demonstrating the achievability of the Lasso curve in \cite{lassopath}, and the intuition that we present here is based on this analysis.
+At a high level, extremely strong signals are unlikely to be missed, and thus the $\tppinf$ can be high at the cost of rendering the constraint \eqref{eq:SE contraint_quote} tight.
+On the other hand, weak signals help reduce the FDP because they are not counted toward the number of false positives and have little influence on \eqref{eq:SE contraint_quote}.
 Mathematically speaking, for the Lasso, \citet[Lemma C.1]{lassopath} revealed a concave relationship in $\Pi$ between the normalized estimation error $E(\Pi,\Lambda) = \mathbb{E}(\h{\pi + Z, \A}(\pi + Z) - \pi)^2$ in \eqref{eq:SE contraint_quote} and the sparsity $\PP(\h{\pi + Z, \A}(\pi + Z)\neq 0)$, which also depends on the pair $(\Pi,\Lambda)$.
+We remind the reader that, because there is a one-to-one correspondence between original instance $(\Pi,\Lambda)$ and the normalized $(\pi,\A)$, we will use the two notations interchangeably.
 The idea is that minimizing $\fdpinf$ corresponds to minimizing the sparsity (this can be seen, for example, by the relationship in \eqref{eq:fdp_inf} where $\kappa(\Pi,\Lambda)$ denotes the sparsity).
 Therefore, to find a prior $\Pi$ that satisfies the state evolution condition \eqref{eq:SE contraint_quote}, while minimizing the sparsity, the optimal (normalized) distribution for the non-zero elements, $\pi^\star$, for the Lasso case has probability masses concentrated at the endpoints of the domain, namely $0^+$ and $\infty$.
 In this way, the form of the signal prior $\Pi$ contributes to reducing the $\fdpinf$ by mixing the weak effects $\beta_i$ with the zero effects.